 Make an effort to set the mood.

-Wash the baby food out of your hair, shave your legs, put on a sexy nightgown or one of his t-shirts (whatever makes you feel sexy).
-Pick up the baby clutter from your room, put on some soft music or light some scented candles.
-Help your brain shift from mommy/daddy mode to sexy mode by creating an environment where you can relax and feel sexy.
+Wash the baby food out of your hair, shave your legs, and put on a sexy nightgown or one of his t-shirts (whatever makes you feel sexy).
+Pick up the baby clutter from your room, put on some soft music, or light some scented candles.
+Help your brain shift from mommy/daddy mode to the sexy mode by creating an environment where you can relax and feel sexy.

 Schedule date nights.